 Line 900 – Tribal Land Offerings: If you provide service on Tribal Lands, note the completion of the required documents which validates your engagement with Tribal Governments, as required in 47 C.F.R. § 54.313(a)(9).

-Line 1000 – Voice Services Rate Comparability Certification: Mark this “box” to certify that your pricing of fixed voice services is no more than two standard deviations above the applicable national average urban rate for voice service, as published annually by the Wireline Competition Bureau, as required in 47 C.F.R. § 54.313(a)(10).
+Line 1000 – Voice Services Rate Comparability Certification: Please provide a response (either yes, no, or not applicable) to certify that your pricing of fixed voice services is no more than two standard deviations above the applicable national average urban rate for voice service, as published annually by the Wireline Competition Bureau, as required in 47 C.F.R. § 54.313(a)(10).

 Line 1010 – Description of Voice Services Rate Comparability: Provide a detailed description of how your pricing of fixed voice services is no more than two standard deviations above the applicable national average urban rate for voice service, as published annually by the Wireline Competition Bureau, as required in 47 C.F.R. § 54.313(a)(10).

-Line 1100 – Terrestrial Backhaul Certification: Mark this “box” to certify that you have no options for terrestrial backhaul access to the network and are compelled to rely exclusively on satellite backhaul in your service area, as required in 47 C.F.R. § 54.313(g).
+Line 1100 – Terrestrial Backhaul Certification: Confirm (yes / no) whether terrestrial backhaul options exist (yes) or whether you’re compelled to rely exclusively on satellite backhaul in your study area (no).
+This certification is required per 47 C.F.R. § 54.313(g).

-Line 1110 – Description of Terrestrial Backhaul: Provide a detailed description of how you have no options for terrestrial backhaul access to the network and are compelled to rely exclusively on satellite backhaul in your service area, as required in 47 C.F.R. § 54.313(g).
+Line 1110 – Description of Terrestrial Backhaul: If you’re compelled to rely exclusively on satellite backhaul in your study area (answered “no” to Line 1100), please complete Lines 1120 and 1130 on the “No Terrestrial Backhaul” screen.

 Line 1200 – Terms and Conditions for Lifeline Customers: Mark this “box” to verify your completion of the worksheet containing the information describing the terms and conditions of any voice telephony service plans offered to Lifeline subscribers, or, if such plans are generally available to the public, provide a link to a public website outlining the terms and conditions of such plans, as required in 47 C.F.R. § 54.422(a)(2).